Amber0209/STATS-790/README.md

 - Translates diagnostic results into **student-friendly suggestions**, linking statistical efficiency losses to concrete greenhouse factors (fertilizer, temperature, light, plant type).
 - Demonstrates the end-to-end feedback pipeline, from input design to optimality computation and final suggestions, with flowcharts and worked examples.

 ## Getting Started

-1. Clone this repository and open it in RStudio.
-2. Install required R packages if needed (e.g., `tidyverse`, `ggplot2`, `dplyr`, `MuMIn`).
-3. Knit the R Markdown files to generate HTML reports with interactive plots and results.

----

-## Getting Started